 In short – aesthetic design encourages a more positive emotional response.

 The final consideration of the visual design was the environments where the AMR would function.
 The leading marketplaces include manufacturing and factory settings, where large machinery and technology are not out of place.
 In these locations the AMR would need to be both sturdy and rugged.

 However, another aspect of the project specification is that automated robots have a place in public facing locations such as hospitals – moving laundry for example.
 In this environment where public and staff unfamiliar with AMR may come into contact with it, the product needed to be non-threatening while still carrying the warning lights and symbols required by Health and Safety.

-The team at Bluefrog Design took the company branding as a base line – giving us a tough, strong looking frame in friendly green and white brand colours.
+The team at Bluefrog Design consultancy company took the company branding as a base line – giving us a tough, strong looking frame in friendly green and white brand colours.

 The end result – a visually pleasing, eye-catching design whereas innovative design that speaks to strength, versatility and reliability.
 The AMR is appealing to customers, has the added-value appeal that encourages staff to take more care of it, and all the function required for the multitude of marketplaces.
 A beautiful merge of function and form.

 How can Design Ideas make you beat your competitors?

 Innovative design ideas can give a competitive edge by differentiating products in the market.
 They can address unmet user needs or improve existing solutions, enhancing usability and appeal.
 Good design often leads to a better user experience, fostering brand loyalty and positive word-of-mouth.
 It can also streamline production processes, reduce costs, and increase efficiency.
 By focusing on both aesthetics and functionality, effective design can capture attention, satisfy customers, and position a product or brand as a leader in its field.
 This strategic use of design is key to standing out in a crowded marketplace.